JosefJantzen/MMM-AlexaControl/README.md

 There is a hole example configuration and examples for other modules in the [Wiki](https://github.com/JoChef2/MMM-AlexaControl/wiki).
 So you don't need the Readme absolutely. <br>
 ***Note:*** If you have problems [look at the end](https://github.com/JoChef2/MMM-AlexaControl#problems) of the Readme

+## Disclaimer
+The module has some issues with the dicovering of devices.
+The reason for that is the npm package I used for that.
+I don't really know how to fix it and the developer of the package isn't active since a long time now.
+So if you have that problem I can't really help you.
+Sometimes [these steps](https://github.com/JoChef2/MMM-AlexaControl#problems) help, but not always.
+If you are new, give it a try with the default config shown below.
+Because of these issues I'm not actively developing the module.

 ## Installation

 1. Navigate to your modules folder in a terminal: